cchantep/acolyte/readme.md

 - Pseudo-support for transaction.
 - Currency types.

+### Related applications

+- [Acolyte Studio](./studio.html): Application with CLI and GUI which is useful when you already have a database and want tests to use data extracted from there.

 ## Build

 Acolyte can be built from these sources using SBT (0.12.2+): `sbt publish`